Installing the Universal Render Pipeline into an existing Project

-- In the botoom right corner of the Package Manager window, select Install.
-Unity installs URP directly into your Project.
+- In the bottom right corner of the Package Manager window, select Install.
+Unity installs URP into your Project.

 Before you can start using URP, you need to configure it.
 To do this, you need to create a Scriptable Render Pipeline Asset and adjust your Graphics settings.